gprettyman/RunDontCrawl/README.md

 # RunDontCrawl
-A "dungeon crawler" style game that I hope will be fun.
+A "dungeon crawler" style game that I hope will be fun!

 Core Objectives of the game:
   1) Fun